HUMANS AND A CHANGING PLANET

 The earth’s climate has always been in a state of flux.
-But the natural cycle of alternating between ice ages and interglacial periods took place over the course of millennia, and in periods when the current nearly 8 billion people.
-The speed and intensity of the current climate changes are unprecedented in human history.
-For this reason, we have begun to speak of a global crisis.
+But the natural cycle of alternating between ice ages and interglacial periods normally takes place over the course of millennia.
+The speed and intensity of the current climate changes are unprecedented.
+For this reason, we speak of a global crisis.
 Ongoing climate change prevents plants and animals from naturally adapting to current conditions, and affects all areas of human activity.
-However, developing countries tend to be more seriously impacted by these changes, as they have fewer assets and means of adapting to them.
+However, developing countries are more seriously impacted by these changes, as they have fewer assets and means for adaptation.
 Helping these countries is where we direct our efforts.

 A few degrees make a huge difference

 The current level of global warming is at approximately 1.1°C above pre-industrial levels.
-The threshold for dangerous global warming lies between 1.5 and 2°C, and crossing this line will lead to significant changes in living conditions on Earth.
-According to the findings of the World Meteorological Organization, the average temperature can be expected to exceed 1.5°C of warming by 2026 with up to 40% probability.At this rate, by the year 2100, the threshold of 2.5 to 5°C will be crossed.
-While the difference between 1.5°C and 2°C of warming is noticeable for humanity and nature, even more warming would be catastrophic.Source: World Meteorological Organization Source: World Resources Institute, how big is the difference between a 1.5°C and 2°C temperature increase?
+The threshold for dangerous global warming lies between 1.5 and 2°C. Crossing this line will lead to significant changes in living conditions on Earth.
+According to the the World Meteorological Organization, the average temperature is expected to exceed 1.5°C of warming by 2026 with up to 40% probability.At this rate, by the year 2100, the threshold of 2.5 to 5°C will be crossed.
+While the difference between 1.5°C and 2°C of warming is noticeable for humanity and nature, further warming would be catastrophic.Source: World Meteorological Organization Source: World Resources Institute, how big is the difference between a 1.5°C and 2°C temperature increase?